Interpreting GNN-based IDS Detections Using Provenance Graph Structural Features

-From the graph theory literature, we selected the following structural features~\cite{zaki2014data}: degree centrality, closeness centrality, betweenness centrality, eigenvector centrality, clustering triangles, and clustering coefficient.
-These features capture important behavioral trends of system entities, but need to be aggregated across the nodes of a graph to obtain graph-level features.
-Without further specification, while the structural features are useful to \ml models, they are difficult to directly tie back to the problem space for interpretation by human experts.
+\heading{Graph Structural Features.} From graph theory literature, we selected the following structural features~\cite{zaki2014data}: degree centrality, closeness centrality, betweenness centrality, eigenvector centrality, clustering coefficient, and clustering triangles.
+These standard features are known for capturing the key characteristics of graphs, serving as a custom signature that effectively reflects the global properties of a graph.
+To refresh the reader, we provide informal definitions and their meaning in system provenance domain.

-We provide informal definitions of each feature to refresh the reader.
-Degree centrality is simply the degree of the node; that is, the number of incident edges.
-Closeness centrality is the inverse of the mean shortest path distance from all other nodes to the target node, measuring how "close" the rest of the graph is.
-Betweenness centrality is the proportion of shortest paths between any other two nodes that include the target node, which measures how frequently it is used as a waypoint.
-Eigenvector centrality provides a distributed measure of importance; the target node will have high eigenvector centrality if its neighbors also have high eigenvector centrality.
-Clustering triangles counts the number of "triangles" that the node participates in.
-The clustering coefficient divides the clustering triangles by the degree of the target node, measuring how close to a complete graph it forms with its neighbors.